 A properly working car battery is a vital component that allows your vehicle to get you from one place to another.
 Plus, it powers all of your vehicle’s electrical and charging system components while you’re out on the road.
+When it comes to car batteries, knowledge is power.
+The more you know about how they and your vehicle’s electrical system work, the easier it will be to avoid being stuck with a dead battery.
+In this guide, we’ve broken down everything you need to know about your car battery, including how to extend its lifespan and where to go when you need professional battery services.

 How Car Batteries Work

 A car battery is fairly small compared to other components under your vehicle’s hood.
 But it is essential to the operation of your vehicle.
 To put it simply, when you go to crank your engine, a cycle is initiated that starts, powers, and keeps your vehicle running.
+To understand how a car battery works, you need to understand the two essential functions it performs:

 Helps Start the Vehicle

 Inside your engine is the starter, a small electric motor with an attached solenoid.
 This solenoid serves as the conduit between the battery and the starter, allowing the battery to send power to the starter.
 When the ignition is turned, the battery sends a jolt of electricity to the starter, which converts the electricity into the mechanical energy needed to crank the engine.
+The car battery has to have a sufficient charge to be able to initiate this process.
+So, if the battery is dead, you will likely hear a rapid clicking noise when trying to start the vehicle.
+This is the starter trying to engage but not having enough voltage.

 Keeps the Engine Running and Powers Engine Components

+The battery also provides a steady supply of electrical voltage to enable the engine to keep running as you drive while also powering other components.
 After the starter helps the engine crank, the engine will power up the alternator, which helps to recharge your battery.
 This is done by sending the mechanical energy back into the battery, where it is stored as chemical energy.
 Then, through a chemical reaction, the chemical energy is converted back into electrical energy to continue to power the starter, the vehicle’s other electrical components, and various accessories.
 As the car runs, this cycle continues.
+That is why routine battery checks are so important.
+Because the car battery impacts so many other systems, it is critical to inspect it and its connections regularly.
+The expert mechanics here at Reliable Automotive can help make sure that you have the best car battery for your vehicle and that it stays in optimal condition to keep your vehicle on the road.

 How to Tell When It’s Time to Replace a Car Battery